Billionaire Profile

 Rise to Success

-After high school, he worked in construction in Alaska and Montana.
-Washington began his business career at age 30 in 1964, with a $30,000 loan and a single bulldozer.
-He created Washington Construction, which worked primarily on highway contracts, and by 1969 was the largest contractor in Montana.
-In the 1970s he moved into mining and dam construction.
-In 1986 he acquired a copper and molybdenum mine at Butte, Montana.
-He reopened the mine and it became a profitable operation.
-This success helped him diversify into railroads, marine services, coastal shipping, aviation and real estate.
+After high school, Washington worked in construction in Alaska before returning to Montana and working in his uncle's construction company.
+At age 30, in 1964, he started his own construction company, Washington Construction, with a $30,000 loan and a single bulldozer.
+The company grew to be the largest contractor in Montana by 1969.
+In the 1970s, he expanded into mining and dam construction.
+A significant achievement was acquiring a copper and molybdenum mine in Butte, Montana, in 1986, which proved highly profitable.
+Washington further diversified into railroads, marine services, coastal shipping, aviation, and real estate.

 Key Business Strategies